Table of Contents

 1. Continued Growth of Progressive Web Apps (PWAs)

-Progressive Web Apps (PWAs) are increasingly favored for seamless user experiences across mobile and desktop platforms.
-They function like native apps but are quicker to develop and can operate directly in browsers without downloading.
-Their cost-effectiveness and rapid deployment are leading more companies to adopt PWAs.
+Progressive Web Apps (PWAs) are increasingly preferred for delivering seamless user experiences across mobile and desktop platforms.
+They function like native apps but are faster to develop and can operate directly in browsers without requiring downloads.
+Their cost-effectiveness and rapid deployment are prompting more companies to adopt them.

-The market for Progressive Web Apps stood at roughly USD 1.46 billion in 2023.
-It’s on track to expand rapidly through 2030, growing at a 31.1% annual rate.
-This rise comes as more users seek faster, app-like experiences without downloading.
+The market for Progressive Web Apps was estimated at approximately USD 1.46 billion in 2023.
+It is expected to grow rapidly through 2030, with an annual growth rate of 31.1%.
+This growth is driven by more users seeking faster, app-like experiences without needing to download them.

 Industries benefiting from PWAs include: